ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_scenarios.rst

 Ansible for VMware Scenarios
 ****************************

-Welcome to the Ansible for VMWare Guide!

-The purpose of this guide is to teach you everything you need to know about using Ansible with VMWare.

-To get started, please select one of the following topics.
+These scenarios teach you how to accomplish common VMware tasks using Ansible.
+To get started, please select the task you want to accomplish.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    scenario_clone_template
    scenario_rename_vm
    scenario_remove_vm
    scenario_find_vm_folder
    scenario_vmware_http
-   vmware_scenario_1